 Mrs C Boyton – Careers Leader (firstname.lastname@example.org)

 How to access a copy of the Academy’s CIEAG Programme.

 Aspire will review its current arrangement for CIEAG in the Summer Term 2020 and will publish its new strategy in September 2020.

 At Aspire we aim to meet all of the benchmarks set out as part of the national careers agenda:

 1. A stable careers programme which embeds a programme of career education and guidance that is known and understood by students, parents, teachers, governors and employers.

 2. Learning from career and labour market information.
 Every student, and their parents have access to good quality information about future study options and labour market opportunities.
 Students have the support of an informed adviser to make best use of available information.

 3. Addressing the needs of each student.
 We recognise that students have different career guidance needs at different stages.
-Opportunities for advice and support need is tailored to the needs of each student.
-The academy looks to embed equality and diversity considerations throughout.
+Opportunities for advice and support need is tailored to the needs of each academy with equality and diversity considerations throughout.

 4. Linking curriculum learning to careers.
 All teachers link curriculum learning with careers.
 STEM subject teachers highlight the relevance of STEM subjects for a wide range of future career paths.

 5. Aspire encourages encounters with employers and employees.
 Students have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
 This can be seen through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes.